simpleavr/NP34/README.md

 * firmware flashing can be done via SBW (Spy-By-Wire) or BSL (BootStrap Loader) mechanisms
 * SBW requires more expensive hardware (TI LaunchPads), is quicker and more secure
 * BSL requires less expensive headware (USB-TTL dongles), is slower and less secure
+* **there may be / are other ways to flash firmware on the MSP430 MCUs, I am only mentioning those that I am familiar with**

 ```
   +---------------------------+